emberjs/rfcs/text/0754-default-managers.md

   - `val instanceof AnyClass`: Passed as argument to the component
 - `<Component @arg={{val 1}} />`
   - `typeof val === 'function'`: Helper, existing behavior
+    - another consequence of evaluating `val` as a helper and invoking it is that it would be more likely to cause an infinite revalidation assertion, which at present, would be hard to track down the source of, but may be an option if the VM one day has an equivalent to React's ErrorBoundary
+  - `typeof val === 'object'`: Expected Helper error
+  - `val instanceof AnyClass`: Expected Helper, no manager found
+- `<Component @arg={{ (val 1) }} />`
+  - `typeof val === 'function'`: Helper, existing behavior
   - `typeof val === 'object'`: Expected Helper error
   - `val instanceof AnyClass`: Expected Helper, no manager found
 - `<div {{val}}>`